Broken Lizard: Other projects

 Receiving financial support from 20th Century Fox enabled Chandrasekhar to establish a career as a television director.
 He directed episodes of the Fox television shows Undeclared, Andy Richter Controls the Universe, Arrested Development, Oliver Beene, and Cracking Up.
 In addition, he directed three episodes of Psych, including the episode "Bollywood Homicide," in which he also guest starred.
 Chandrasekhar directed the 2005 film The Dukes of Hazzard, in which each of the members of Broken Lizard also appeared.
 He likewise appeared in Jackass 2 as the taxi driver in the last main sketch of the movie, performing a "prank on a prank."

 Heffernan co-wrote the screenplay to the 2005 film On the One and also acted in the films Sky High and Strange Wilderness.

 Lemme was a co-producer of the movies The Decade and Boxes, and also appeared in Open Water and Big Helium Dog.

 Soter wrote and directed the film noir comedy film Watching the Detectives, which starred Cillian Murphy and Lucy Liu.
 Soter, Lemme, and Stolhanske also appeared in the film.
 He also directed the horror film Dark Circles.

 Stolhanske acted in a number of television shows and films, including Curb Your Enthusiasm, Six Feet Under, Undeclared, and The Onion Movie.

 Stolhanske was also in the Plyometrics DVD that was part of the P90X program that fitness expert Tony Horton created.

-Heffernan and Lemme co-created Tacoma FD for TruTV, which debuted in 2019.
+Heffernan and Lemme co-created Tacoma FD for TruTV, which ran from 2019 to 2023.